 Moreover, these researchers also studied mothers who, as children, sensed that they were loved only when they lived up to their parents’ expectations.
 Consequently, they now felt less worthy as adults, the study found.
 Yet, despite their own experience, these mothers were more likely to use conditional affection with their own children.
 Thus, the cycle of conditional love is perpetuated.

-The Impact of Unconditional Love on the Developing Brain
+The Impact of Loving Unconditionally on the Developing Brain

 Many studies show that traumatic parent-child attachments in infancy have a significant negative impact on brain development.